quicwg/base-drafts/draft-ietf-quic-transport.md

 traversal needs additional synchronization mechanisms that are not provided here.

 An endpoint MAY bundle PATH_CHALLENGE and PATH_RESPONSE frames that are used for path validation with other frames.
-In particular, an endpoint may pad a packet carrying a PATH_CHALLENGE for PMTU discovery, or an endpoint may bundle a PATH_RESPONSE with its own PATH_CHALLENGE.
+In particular, an endpoint may pad a packet carrying a PATH_CHALLENGE for Path Maximum Transfer Unit (PMTU) discovery, or an endpoint may bundle a PATH_RESPONSE with its own PATH_CHALLENGE.

 When probing a new path, an endpoint might want to ensure that its peer has an unused connection ID available for responses.
 The endpoint can send